Last updated: May 2022

 Guidance relating to coronavirus is different across the four nations of the United Kingdom.

-- Get vaccinated against COVID-19 – everyone aged 12 and over can book vaccination appointments
+Get vaccinated against COVID-19 – everyone ages 5 and over can book vaccination appointments.

-- Wear a face covering in shops, on public transport, and when it's hard to stay away from other people (particularly indoors or in crowded places).
+Consider wearing a face covering or face mask when it's hard to stay away from other people (particularly indoors or in crowded places).

 We understand that these are difficult times, and you may be experiencing distress and concern.
-If you’re feeling overwhelmed, stressed, or anxious and you require support with your mental health, please call our helpline on 0800 652 6352, or you can book a GP appointment or contact:
+If you’re feeling overwhelmed, stressed, or anxious, and you require support with your mental health, please book a GP appointment or contact:

 Samaritans - 116 123 (every day: 24 hours)